skeezicsb/PERQemu/PERQemu/Readme.txt

 missing pieces, but this interim development snapshot is reliable enough to let it into the wild for testing from skeezicsb/main.

-Full PERQ-2 and 2/Tx support is underway; see the (tentative) roadmap below.
+PERQemu v0.6.5 delivers nearly complete PERQ-2 and 2/Tx support; at this point only the 24-bit PERQ-2/T4 is unfinished (but in testing).

 Please check back often for updates!